-Other necessary amendments based on changed assumptions and additions were made in the 2022/23 budget document, as proposed and tabled to the Budget Steering Committee for consideration on 17 May 2022.
+Other necessary amendments based on changed assumptions and additions were made in the 2025/26 budget document, as proposed, and tabled to the Budget Steering Committee for consideration on 19 May 2025.

-The 2022/23 Medium Term Revenue and Expenditure Framework (MTREF) report, inclusive of the budget schedules, which are compiled in terms of the Municipal Budgeting and Reporting Regulations (MBRR), will be distributed prior to the Council meeting of 30 May 2022.
+The 2025/26 Medium Term Revenue and Expenditure Framework (MTREF) report, inclusive of the budget schedules, which are compiled in terms of the Municipal Budgeting Reporting Regulations (MBRR), will be distributed prior to the Council meeting of 29 May 2025.

-RESOLVED : (Proposed by Ald A Franken and seconded by Ald J Nieuwoudt)
+RESOLVED: (Proposed by Ald.
+A Franken and seconded by Ald.
+H Coetzee)

-- 1) The consolidated budget of R253 440 054, consisting of an Operating budget of R253 345 851 (resulting in a surplus R 94 203 after tariff increases) and a Capital budget of R10 273 000 and budgeted cash flows, as set out in the Municipal Budget is adopted and approved by Council and that it constitutes the Budget of the Council for 2022/2023 financial year as well as the medium term (indicative) budgets for the 2023/2024 and 2024/2025 financial years. - 2) The tariffs as per tariff list be approved.
-That an application for waiver of tariffs be considered by the Municipal Manager, on written application. - 3) That all other matters prescribed in sections 17(1) (a-e); 17(2) and 17(3) (a-m) of the Municipal Finance Management Act 56 of 2003, are included in or that accompany the budget document be approved. - 4) The measurable performance objectives for 2022/2023 for operating revenue by source and by vote is approved. - 5) That the following budget related policies are approved: - Asset Management Policy (as amended) i - Credit Control and Debt Collection Policy (as amended) - Cash Management and Investment Policy (as amended) ii - 111 Tariff Policy (as amended) - İν Supply Chain Management Policy (as amended) V - Virement Policy (as amended) vi - Borrowing Policy (as amended) vil - Funding and Reserves Policy (as amended) viii
+- 1) The consolidated budget of R306 811 902, consisting of an Operating budget of R306 766 992 (resulting in a surplus R 544 909 after tariff increases).
+Capital transfers amounts to R500 000 in addition, and a Capital budget of R14 877 500 and budgeted cash flows, as set out in the Municipal Budget is adopted and approved by Council and that it constitutes the Budget of the Council for 2025/2026 financial year as well as the medium term (indicative) budgets for the 2026/2027 and 2027/2028 financial years. - 2) The tariffs as per tariff list was approved per attached schedules to the budget document. - 3) That all other matters prescribed in sections 17(1) (a-e); 17(2) and 17(3) (a-m) of the Municipal Finance Management Act 56 of 2003, are included and that accompany the budget document, is approved. - 4) That all grant allocations in the 2025 Division of Revenue Bill published on 21 May 2025, are included in the 2025/26 MTREF budget. - 5) That the measurable performance objectives for 2025/2026 for operating revenue by source and by vote, is approved. - 6) Cognisance was taken that the final budget information may be reviewed and updated with the final report distributed, in the event that changes are communicated to the municipality via Provincial and National DORA allocations.